-LEVEL: III COURSE CODE: PSYC 3024 COURSE TITLE: PSYCHOLOGY OF ETHNIC RELATIONS CREDITS: 3 PREREQUISITES: PSYC 1001 (PSYC 1003) OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: The psychological dynamics of prejudice and theories of racial prejudice are examined in the context of attitude formation and change.
+LEVEL: III COURSE CODE: PSYC 3024 COURSE TITLE: PSYCHOLOGY OF ETHNIC RELATIONS CREDITS: 3 PREREQUISITES: PSYC 1001 (PSYC 1003) OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: The psychological dynamics of prej

+COURSE DESCRIPTION: The psychological dynamics of prejudice and theories of racial prejudice are examined in the context of attitude formation and change.
 An examination of the psychological impact which the history and economic structure of Caribbean societies have on race relations.

-LEVEL: II COURSE CODE: SOCI 2002 COURSE TITLE: SOCIAL BACKGROUND OF INDIAN DIASPORA CREDITS: 3 PREREQUISITES: SOCI 1002 OR SOCI 1000 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES approached in a scientific way through the application of theories and methods which have been developed from the perspective of a phased schedule of activities.
+LEVEL: II COURSE CODE: SOCI 2002 COURSE TITLE: SOCIAL BACKGROUND OF INDIAN DIASPORA CREDITS: 3 PREREQUISITES: SOCI 1002 OR SOCI 1000 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES